konradmaciejczyk/integrated-library-system-django-app/README.md

 ```
 and then paste the following lines of code:
 ```
-from exemplary_data.database_filling import fill_database
+from examplary_data.database_filling import fill_database
 fill_database()
 ```
 to fill database with data prepared.
 Along with that two accounts will be created.
-Both the same as those in *Online demo version section*.
+Both the same as those in *online demo version section*.

 ## Setting up the project with Docker and Docker Compose
 It's the easiest way to set this app for working.